zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 ## What kind of list is supported?

-The list could be of any type.
+All kinds of lists are supported.
 The only requirement is that your list is a basic type or must contain a property/field with the same name as the key.

 - Basic type such as `List<int>` and `List<Guid>`
 - Entities list such as `List<Customer>`